Creating a frontend

 1. Add the machine to config/nginx{,.$CLUSTER}.hosts

-On your client, add the hostname (any hostname or IPv4 or IPv6 address to which you can connect on the ssh port.
+(for the SixXS cluster this is performed with the config update) On your client, add the hostname (any hostname or IPv4 or IPv6 address to which you can connect on the ssh port:

 The NGINX configuration consists of statements in nginx/config/fe-* (frontend configs), and nginx/config/$HOSTNAME/ (the machine-specific configs).
 The configuration builder will read nginx/config/default/ and the machine-specific configs, bundle them and copy them out to /etc/nginx/conf.d/.
 As an example, see this machine: